 Meditation and mindfulness have the same goal of helping you live fully in your present moment, accepting it without getting caught in judgmental thoughts and feelings about it, so you can embrace and enjoy your life calmly and responsively.
 The two approaches to wellbeing complement each other.
 A regular meditation practice enhances your ability to live mindfully when you’re not meditating, and the more you live mindfully, the easier it is and the more motivated you are to engage in a formal meditation practice.

-Meditation offers numerous benefits to physical health, mental health, and overall quality of life.
-That’s because meditation directly impacts the brain and nervous system to influence the entire mind-body system.3 The practice of focusing attention actually creates physical, chemical, and electrical changes in the brain and body that lead to significant improvements in our wellbeing.1,7,8 Here’s a look at some specific benefits of meditation.
+Meditation directly impacts the brain and nervous system to influence the entire mind-body system.
+The practice of focusing attention actually creates physical, chemical, and electrical changes in the brain and body that lead to significant improvements in our wellbeing.1,6,7

 Mental Health Benefits of Meditation

-Similar to how it helps anxiety, meditation helps improve depression symptoms and effects by increasing awareness of automatic, negative thoughts and allowing them to repeatedly fine-tune what they pay attention to.
+- Depression: Meditation helps improve depression symptoms and effects by increasing awareness of negative self-talk and allowing them to repeatedly fine-tune what they pay attention to.1,7,8

-In creating a state of calm and steadiness, meditation can decrease impulsive behaviors and improve mood.
-People become aware of thoughts and develop the ability to pause and shift attention before getting caught up in negative thoughts, feelings, and behaviors.
+- Bipolar Disorder: In creating a state of calm and steadiness, meditation can decrease impulsive behaviors and improve mood.
+People become aware of thoughts and develop the ability to pause and shift attention before getting caught up in negative thoughts, feelings, and behaviors.8

-Given that difficulty concentrating and impulsivity are hallmarks of ADHD, it would seem like people living with ADHD would be unable to sit in meditation.
+- Attention-Deficit Hyperactivity Disorder (ADHD): Given that difficulty concentrating and impulsivity are hallmarks of ADHD, it would seem like people living with ADHD would be unable to sit in meditation.
 Yet meditation is about teaching the mind to focus, and even short meditation exercises can be beneficial for everyone, including those with ADHD.
-Meditation has been shown to “rewire” the brain, thus helping people with ADHD learn to focus their attention.
+Meditation for ADHD has been shown to “rewire” the brain, thus helping people with ADHD learn to focus their attention.14,15

-People with schizophrenia who practice meditation develop the ability to pay less attention to hallucinations such as voices.
+- Schizophrenia: People with schizophrenia who practice meditation develop the ability to pay less attention to hallucinations such as voices.9

-Because they hone their ability to recognize strong emotions and thoughts and let them pass without reacting to them, people living with borderline personality disorder who practice meditation experience more peace in their relationships with others.
+- Borderline Personality Disorder: Because they hone their ability to recognize strong emotions and thoughts and let them pass without reacting to them, people living with borderline personality disorder who practice meditation experience more peace in their relationships with others.10

 Physical Health Benefits of Meditation